 - Bulmer's History and Directory for East and North Yorkshire 1892 and 1890, giving descriptions and/or history of all the places, and a list of people in Trades and Professions for the larger places.

-- During our visits to Yorkshire, I have taken over 60,000 photographs of graves in the East Riding.
-You can access them here
+- During our visits to Yorkshire, I have taken over 68,000 photographs of graves in the East Riding.
+You can access the Graves Surname index here.

 - Alan Longbottom has transcribed the notes from some of the census data for the years 1821 and 1831:

 Alan Longbottom has also transcribed a list of the places in each registration district for the North and East Ridings.
 The data gives the place, the area, the district and the district number.

 - Church searches: